Shubhi66302/mapcreator/README.md

     - production server on `mapcreator.labs.greyorange.com`
     - staging server on `mapcreator.labs.greyorange.com:3002`
     - testing server(s) on `mapcreator.labs.greyorange.com:5000`
+- You can ssh into VM using `root@mapcreator.labs.greyorange.com`.
+You already know the password.

 ## Recommended workflow
 - When a diff is raised, a testing instance will be created automatically (see testing server below).
 This can be used for manual testing/code review.